Transipedia/meta-bam/README.md

 ## Preparation

-To properly align, STAR first needs an indexed genome.
-To create your index, follow the steps in part 2 of STAR manual (http://labshare.cshl.edu/shares/gingeraslab/www-data/dobin/STAR/STAR.posix/doc/STARmanual.pdf)
+STAR needs an indexed genome.
+To create your index, follow the steps in part 2 of the STAR manual (http://labshare.cshl.edu/shares/gingeraslab/www-data/dobin/STAR/STAR.posix/doc/STARmanual.pdf)

 ## How to Run it ?